Solving Two-Stage Stochastic Programs with Endogenous Uncertainty via Random Variable Transformation: Transformation Functions: Definition and Examples

 \subsection{Advantages and Disadvantages}

-The proposed method obtains the transformed Program~\eqref{Prog:transformed}, a two-stage stochastic program with exogenous uncertainty.
-This transformed program offers several advantages: \begin{enumerate*}[label=(\roman*)] \item Solution procedures for such programs are extensively researched and can be applied based on their specific properties. \item Large-scale decomposition techniques, such as the L-shaped algorithm, are applicable depending on the characteristics of the transformed second-stage Program~\eqref{Prog:2stagetransformed}. \end{enumerate*} Besides, this method is versatile as various techniques can be employed to define the transformation function $t(x,\boldsymbol{\vartheta})$.
+The transformed Program~\eqref{Prog:transformed}, a two-stage program with exogenous uncertainty, offers several advantages: \begin{enumerate*}[label=(\roman*)] \item Solution procedures for such programs are extensively researched and can be applied based on their specific properties. \item Large-scale decomposition techniques, such as the L-shaped algorithm, are applicable depending on the characteristics of the transformed second-stage Program~\eqref{Prog:2stagetransformed}. \item Sampling techniques become straightforward, enabling the treatment of problems with continuous endogenous random variables or discrete ones with many realizations.
+In contrast, using sampling to solve the original program with endogenous uncertainty is challenging, as the distribution depends on first-stage decisions. \end{enumerate*} Besides, our method is versatile as various techniques can be employed to define the transformation function $t(x,\boldsymbol{\vartheta})$.
 As a result, multiple transformations may exist to model the same endogenous random vector.
 For instance, both the inverse and convolution methods can be applied to model the binomial random variable.
 The choice of a transformation should aim to achieve a transformed program with desirable properties.
 Furthermore, as demonstrated earlier in this section, in many cases, a transformation function leading to a mixed-integer linear or convex transformed Program~\eqref{Prog:transformed} exists, even if the original Program~\eqref{Prog:basic} is nonlinear nonconvex.
-Even if the original program with endogenous uncertainty is an MILP, a simpler transformed program can still be obtained.
-For the discrete selection of distributions, the original program is an MILP obtained by linearizing the objective function with many variables and big-M constraints (see~\citep{bhuiyan2020stochastic}).
-However, we propose a transformation based on the enumeration of distributions (see Section~\ref{subsec:enumeration}) that reduces considerably the need for additional variables or constraints.
+This is particularly the case for problems where only the vector $h(\omega)$ is uncertain, as the transformation $t_2\boldsymbol{(}x,\widetilde{h}\left(\omega\right) \boldsymbol{)}$ does not multiply the variables $x$ or $y$ in Program~\eqref{Prog:2stagetransformed}.
+For the discrete selection of distributions where only $h(\omega)$ is uncertain, the original program is an {\MILP} obtained by linearizing the objective function with many variables and big-M constraints (see~\citep{bhuiyan2020stochastic}).
+However, we propose a transformation based on the enumeration of distributions that reduces the need for additional variables or constraints in this case.